GoogleCloudPlatform/deploymentmanager-samples/community/cloud-foundation/docs/userguide.md

 file name.
 For example, if the path to the config file is `path/to/configs/my-network.yaml`, and the config does not specify the `name` directive, the deployment name is set to `my-network`.
-This is meant as a workaround for maintaining compatibility between the `CTT` and `gcloud` configs.
+This is meant as a workaround for maintaining compatibility between the `CFT` and `gcloud` configs.
 However, **it is strongly recommended that the `name` directive is specified**.

 #### project